ampproject/amphtml/build-system/tasks/bundle-size/README.md

-If a pull request requires a bundle-size approval from more than one _set_ of approvers, it will fall back to the default set of approvers (`@ampproject/wg-runtime` and `@ampproject/wg-performance`).
+If a pull request requires a bundle-size approval from more than one _set_ of approvers, it will fall back to the default set of approvers (`@ampproject/wg-performance`).
 Members of `@ampproject/wg-infra` can also approve all bundle size increases or app failures, but this should only be done when the cause for the failure is an infrastructure issue.